Janpot/google-reader-notifier/README.md

 ##version history

 ###2.1.1:
-  * allow ctrl+click for links in feed content to open in the background.
+  * Allow ctrl+click for links in feed content to open in the background.
+  * Fix bug where iterator could load more items when it shouldn't.

 ###2.1.0: Cut me some slack
   * redesign items list to be able to mark as read without previewing.